FracturedCode/XpBeacons/README.md

 - Each status effect has an amplitude ceiling (ie `strength_amplitude_ceiling`) that is reached at the xp ceiling.
 - Your xp level and effect amplitude are directly related, if you are at half the `<effect>_xp_ceiling`, your status effect amplitude will be half of `<effect>_amplitude_ceiling` (rounded down).
 - Regen is also available.
 - A new feature called "xp drain" allows the consumption of xp points within the radius of a beacon.
-It is proportional to the xp level by `xp level * <effect>_xp_drain_rate` and can be toggled off.
+It is proportional to the xp level by `xp points drained = xp level * <effect>_xp_drain_rate` and can be toggled off.

 ### How to configure the mod:
 - To turn on the mod which is off by default, use **`/carpet xpbeacons true`**